 Until recently, facilities management (FM) has been viewed primarily through a transactional lens.
-Because so many FM tasks, from janitorial offerings to plumbing, HVAC and electrical services, are seen as tactical pursuits, many companies fail to unearth the strategic elements buried in their facilities operations.
-When these functions are elevated to a more sophisticated level, however, your facilities team, service providers and FM partners all become better positioned to make a meaningful impact on your organization.
+Because so many FM tasks一from janitorial offerings to plumbing, HVAC, and electrical services一are seen as tactical pursuits, many companies fail to unearth the strategic elements buried in their facilities operations.
+When these functions are elevated to a more sophisticated level, however, your facilities team, service providers, and FM partners become better positioned to make a meaningful impact on your organization.

-Here are just a few examples that illustrate how implementing an integrated facilities management (IFM) model can help you save money, time and resources.
+Here are just a few examples that illustrate how implementing an IFM model can help you save money, time, and resources.

 Lower Operating Costs